Divorce Decree Invalid

 Lack of Due Process

 Due process, a fundamental right, ensures you are treated fairly by the law.
 In a divorce, both spouses must be aware of the proceedings and allowed to present their cases.
-If you weren’t properly served with divorce papers or weren’t allowed to argue your case, you can file a motion with the court to vacate or set aside the judgment.
+If you weren’t properly served with divorce papers, you can file a motion with the court to vacate.
+Similarly, if you weren’t allowed to argue your case, you can file a motion to set aside the judgment.
 This motion asks the court to nullify the divorce decree and reopen the case.
 You must provide evidence and arguments to back your request, proving why the judge should throw out your decree.

 Grounds for Modifying a Divorce Decree

+Can a divorce decree be voided?
 Even though there’s no “invalid divorce decree,” you can have a divorce decree modified under certain conditions.
-A divorce decree is a legal document that carries significant weight, and courts generally prefer to uphold the finality of these judgments.
+A divorce decree is a legal document that carries significant weight.
+Courts generally prefer to uphold the finality of these judgments.
 Some circumstances under which a judge might modify your divorce decree include:

 • Fraud or misrepresentation: If one party engages in fraud or misrepresentation during the divorce proceedings, this is grounds for modification.
 This can include concealing assets, providing false information, or deceiving the court or the other party.

 • Mistake or error: Sometimes, a divorce decree may contain mistakes or errors that significantly impact the divorce terms.
 This can include clerical errors, miscalculations, or omitting essential provisions.
-If a substantial mistake was made in the divorce decree, the parties may be able to seek a modification or correction.
+If a substantial mistake was made, the parties may be able to seek a modification or correction.

-• Duress or coercion: If one party was forced or coerced into agreeing to a negotiated divorce settlement agreement, they could request a modification of the decree.
-Duress can include threats, violence, or other forms of pressure that leave an individual with no reasonable alternative but to comply.
+• Duress or coercion: If one party was forced or coerced into agreeing to a negotiated divorce settlement agreement, they could request a modification.
+Duress can include threats, violence, or other forms of pressure that leave no reasonable alternative but to comply.

 Steps to Take if You Need to Modify Your Divorce Decree

-If you believe your divorce decree needs to be altered, the first step is to consult a knowledgeable family law attorney.
+If you believe your divorce decree needs to be altered, first consult a knowledgeable family law attorney.
 They can review your case, assess the grounds for appealing or modifying the decree, and advise you on the best action.
 Depending on your specific circumstances, your attorney may recommend one of the following options:

 • Filing an appeal: An appeal is a request for the higher court to review the lower court’s decision and determine whether there were any legal errors or issues with the ruling.
 You can file an appeal with a Texas appellate court within 30 days of the final divorce decree if you want to modify your divorce decree because the judge made an error.
 You can’t appeal just because you don’t like the judge’s decisions.
 You must prove that they made a significant error by either acting unreasonably or misapplying the law to your situation.